The Most Reliable Parental Control App

 - Set technology rules

 Another tried and proven technique is to be strict on the amount of screen time at home.
 In other words, you should establish clear rules about the time your child can watch TV, play games, and browse the internet.
 Another trick is never to allow your kid to use social media until they reach at least 13 years.
 Generally, you should turn off all electronics at certain hours and collect phones and laptops during bedtime.

 - Be a healthy role model.

 It's essential to know that your 12-year-old kid is learning fast in preparation for adulthood.
 Usually, your child will mimic your behaviors in almost everything you do.
 Therefore, always lead from the front.
 While at home, use most of your time to read books and spend time outdoors doing physical activities.
 Also, make sure you don't use your laptop or mobile device around the dining table or in bed.
 Do all these, and your teenage child will never be a screen zombie.

 - Engage with your kid's technology

-Does your kid already have a social media account?
+Does your kid already have a social media account like TikTok?
 Do they like playing video games?
 Whichever the case, parents should make it their business to know what exactly their adolescent child is doing with their device.
 For example, you can learn how to play that video game your child likes and find out if it exposes them to violent scenes and vulgar language.
 Also, conduct regular spot checks on their social media accounts and even follow or friend all their social media friends.